Bytów: History

 According to the city's official webpage the name Bytów comes from the founder of the settlement named "Byt".
 A settlement was first mentioned by the name of Butow in 1321.

-The territory became part of the emerging Polish state under its first historic ruler Mieszko I in the 10th century.
+The territory became part of the Duchy of Poland under its first historic ruler Mieszko I in the 10th century.
 Bytów passed to the Teutonic Knights in 1329.
 From 1335 comes the oldest mention of a Catholic parish, which, however, could have existed since the 12th or 13th century.
 In 1346 it was granted town rights.
 The castle seen today was built by the Knights between 1399 and 1405 at the site of the older castle, to protect their western border.
 It has been the seat of an administrator of the State of the Teutonic Knights.

 This castle was captured by Poland after the Battle of Grunwald (1410), and king Władysław II Jagiełło of Poland gave it to Bogislaw VIII, Duke of Pomerania, for all of his lifetime as payment for support obtained from him against the Teutonic Knights.
 In the Peace of Thorn (1411) Bogislaw had to return the castle to the Knights.
 The town did not join the Prussian Confederation's revolt against the Teutonic Knights.

 The town alternated between Poland and the monastic state during the Polish-Teutonic Wars, and returned to Polish control after the Second Peace of Thorn (1466).
 Poland gave Bytów as lien to the Dukes of Pomerania.
 Since 1526 the Pomerania dukes held it as an inheritable lien.